theforeman/foreman_maintain/README.md

   * **pre-migrations** - these steps perform changes on the system before the actual upgrade starts.
-An example is disabling access to the system from external sources, a.k.a. maintenance mode or disabling sync plans during the run.
+An example is disabling access to the system from external sources, a.k.a. maintenance mode or disabling Katello sync plans during the run.

     After this phase ends, the system is still running the old version, and it's possible to revert the changes by running the post-migrations steps.

-  * **migrations** - this phase performs the actual migrations, starting with configuring new repositories, updated the packages and running the installer.
+  * **migrations** - this phase performs the actual migrations, starting with configuring new repositories, updating the packages and running the installer.

     At the end of this phase, the system should be fully migrated to the new version.
     However, the system is not fully operational yet, as the post-migrations steps